What Contractors Need to Know About Contract Order Terminations and Settlements

 (c) Only the Schedule Contracting Officer may modify the Schedule contract to terminate any, or all, supplies or services covered by the Schedule contract for the government’s convenience.

 Costs are important for contractors especially in cases of termination.
-If a contractor has already started work or production for a project prior to termination and can provide proof confirming this, the government will be required to settle and pay for at least a portion of the work.
-Federal Acquisition Regulation (FAR) 31.205-42 lays out specifically what is required of the government when a contract or order is terminated, and how costs are handled on both ends, which we’ll cover below.
+If a contractor has already started work or production for a project prior to termination and can provide proof confirming this, the government will be required to settle and pay for at least a portion of the work, which we'll dive into later in this article.

 What Should You Do If Your Task or Delivery Order is Terminated?